-Self-employment Tax and Employment Tax - What's the Difference?
+Self-employment Tax and Employment Tax

 For small business owners, the complexity of taxes is almost overwhelming.
 Taxes associated with employees are the most confusing.
 This article attempts to sort out one of these confusions: the terms "self-employment tax" and "employment tax."

 The basic difference between these two terms is that self-employment tax is paid by self-employed individuals, while employment taxes are paid by employees and their employers.